 commitment, we can establish a long-term supply of energy on economies of scale and scope.

-As people concerned, we are determined to carried out measures that have immediate practical applications by opening and broadening the energy agenda and by
+As people concerned, we are determined to carry out measures that have immediate practical applications by opening and broadening the energy agenda and by

 systematically incorporating solar energy.
 It is argued that there is still an abundance of fossil fuel and it will not face depletion in the immediate